-Quite a number of authentic Turkish gulets have made their way into Croatian waters by now and we have personally inspected most of them – for our cruises we choose only the finest boats that we deem suitable for a Peter Sommer Travels cruise.
+Quite a number of authentic Turkish gulets have made their way into Croatian waters by now and we have personally inspected all of those we use – for our trips we choose only the finest boats that we deem suitable for a Peter Sommer Travels cruise.
 Our criteria include the technical capacity and equipment of the boat, as well as the standard of accommodation and the overall quality of the gulet.

 Every bit as central as the boat itself is its crew, as the everyday experience replies directly on their services and skills.
 Therefore, we set great emphasis on working with experienced captains who know the coast and islands well and with excellent chefs who can conjure up the fascinating offerings of Croatian cuisine in the on-board galley.
 Enjoyed in a vareity of locations from remote coves to lovely historical harbour towns, these al fresco meals are a highlight of any tour.
 We augment them with lunches or dinners in a number of carefully selected restaurants along the shore or on the islands – enabling our guests to discover authentic local specialities and sample the region's great wines.

-Cruising along the Croatian Shore and among the Croatian islands is a unique experience, with a different feel from our Turkish, Greek or Italian cruises: its character is probably best placed somewhere between the latter two.
-A complex coastline and a series of islands, large and small, studded with remarkably authentic medieval and Renaissance towns and surrounded by the blue waters of the Adriatic, all overlooked by the mainland's tall mountains, this is a maritime region that invites and richly rewards the explorer.
+Cruising along the Croatian Shore and among the Croatian islands is a unique experience, with a different feel from our Turkish, Greek or Italian cruises.
+A complex coastline and a series of islands, large and small, are studded with wonderfully well preserved medieval and Renaissance towns and surrounded by the blue waters of the Adriatic, all overlooked by the mainland's tall mountains.
+This is a maritime region that invites and richly rewards the explorer.
 The geology, topography and vegetation of the shores we visit varies considerably, making the cruise a series of memorable impressions.

-Cultural influences from all directions have converged here, bringing Iron Age tribesmen, Greek settlers, Roman monuments, the Croatian themselves, as well as a strong Venetian and Italian influence on the coast, especially as regards the appearance of the settlements, complemented by a touch of Austro-Hungarian splendour here and there.
+Cultural influences from all directions have converged here, bringing Iron Age tribesmen, ancient Greek settlers, Roman monuments, the Croatian themselves, as well as a strong Venetian and Italian influence on the coast, complemented by a touch of Austro-Hungarian splendour here and there.
 The mix of these elements differs from place to place, so that every location we visit along the way has its own distinctive history, traditions, style and character.

 A gulet holiday in Croatia

-Our Croatian itineraries are still in the process of developing.
-Eventually, we will offer a range of 1 and 2-week scheduled gulet cruises in Croatia: we have started with a week-long cruise between Split and Dubrovnink in Southern Dalmatia, taking in five wonderful islands.
-In the future, we will also create itineraries in Central and Northern Dalmatia and – our ambition – in Istria.
+We offer a range of 1-week gulet holidays in Croatia: exploring the coast between Split and Dubrovnink in southern Dalmatia, the shore between Trogir and Zadar in northern Dalmatia as well as gastronomic and walking cruises of southern Dalmatia.
 Along the way, we show our guests the whole range of what the coast and islands have to offer, like the great Roman Palace at Split, the Walls of Ragusa (modern Dubrovnik) or the lovely Old Towns of Šibenik and Zadar.
-Distant Vis, verdant Mljet or the labyrinthine Kornati archipelago will add to the variety – and the list goes on.
+Distant Vis, verdant Mljet or the labyrinthine Kornati archipelago add to the variety – and the list goes on.

-Like all Peter Sommer Travels cruises, the unique combination of a wonderfully beautiful maritime region, the expert guiding on carefully chosen archaeological or historical sites and the sheer pleasure of the gulet will combine into a first-rate experience: the perfect way to see Croatia's shores.
+Like all of our gulet cruises, the unique combination of a wonderfully beautiful maritime region, the expert guiding on carefully chosen archaeological or historical sites and the sheer pleasure of the gulet will combine into a first-rate experience: the perfect way to see Croatia's shores.

 Derived from the French goulette (schooner), the word gulet describes a type of craft that is typical for Turkey's southwestern coast.
 Its origins are found in various transport and fishing vessels of the Aegean.
 Usually double-masted, gulets were initially built of local Turkish pine, but different materials have entered the menu long since.
 The gulets we use are carefully selected – always on the basis of personal inspection, to make sure we use the best, most elegant and most versatile.
 They were built by skilled traditional craftsmen in various shipyards.
 The fine materials used in building them, the very traditional feel of their fittings, the pleasant pace of travel and the overall sense of beauty and grace they exude make them a uniquely attractive alternative to standard industrial yachts.

-Typically, about 4 hours will be spent cruising.
-This is mostly by motor, to keep on schedule, but when conditions are right, we might unfurl the sails and enjoy the wonderful sense of freedom and harmony that sailing entails.
+Typically, about 3-4 hours a day will be spent cruising.
+This is mostly by motor, to keep to schedule, but when conditions are right, we can unfurl the sails and enjoy the wonderful sense of freedom and harmony that sailing entails.